Find Grad Schools

 96 Yearly Graduations

 Southeastern Baptist Theological Seminary comes in at #2 on our list of the most popular colleges offering master's degrees in philosophy & religious studies.
 Roughly 3,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,816 per year, while in-state graduate students, on average, pay $5,688 per year.
+The average in-state tuition for full-time undergraduates is $9,432 per year, while in-state graduate students, on average, pay $5,472 per year.
 During the most recent year for which we have data, 96 people received their master's degree in philosophy & religious studies from SEBTS.
-Of these students, 40% were women and 19% were members of underrepresented racial-ethnic groups.
-Southeastern Baptist Theological Seminary philosophy & religious studies graduates who receive their master's degree go on to jobs earning a median salary of $53,160.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #3